sdttttt/sdttttt/README.md

 ## Who am i❓ ![visitors](https://visitor-badge.laobi.icu/badge?page_id=sdttttt.sdttttt)

 Hi, I am a bricklayer, on the Internet.
-I often deal with distributed network programming, but that doesn't mean I'm not good at other areas.
+I often deal with distributed network programming.
+At the same time, I also like refactoring and design.
+Coding is an art.
+I like to build software with the simplest design.
 Recently, I am a little obsessed with DevOps.

 ## Have you done anything notable?